mokdevel/DarcMods/DarcMissions/docs/MISSION_HVTITEM.md

 ```
 # SDRC_HvtItem specific
 SDRC_Camp
   campItems : (mandatory) Prefabs to spawn at the HvtItem missions.
-Note that first item shall be the loot box, but the item to destroy is defined with the targetIdx parameter.
+Note that first item shall be the loot box, but the items to be destroyed are defined with the targetIdx parameter.
-int targetIdx : The item index in the camp that is to be destroyed for the mission to be completed.
+array<int>targetIdx : The indexes to items that needs to be destroyed for the mission to be completed.
 ```